…And the Children on the Bus Go Help, Help, Help: Bus Driver Accused of Parking on Railroad Tracks and Threatening to Kill All of the Children

 For the full story, click here.

-7 Responses to “…And the Children on the Bus Go Help, Help, Help: Bus Driver Accused of Parking on Railroad Tracks and Threatening to Kill All of the Children”
+7 thoughts on “…And the Children on the Bus Go Help, Help, Help: Bus Driver Accused of Parking on Railroad Tracks and Threatening to Kill All of the Children”

 I think the School Board has a problem.
 If the driver was acting in furtherance of her employer’s interests–though in a crazy, misbegotten way– liability likely attaches.
 I think a persuasive argument could be made that maintaining bus discipline is in furtherance of the Board’s interests,and this driver’s albeit extreme methodology gives rise to liability for intentional torts committed against her passengers.